luizskyline/clonebot-cpanel/README.md

 python -m pip install -r requirements.txt

 After the installation, exit the terminal.
-Go to the file manager, navigate to virtualenv/botfolder/3.9/lib/python3.9/site-packages/pyrogram/storage, and replace the file memory_storage.py to fix the error (struct.error: unpack requires a buffer of 271 bytes).
+Go to the file manager, navigate to virtualenv/botfolder/3.9/lib/python3.9/site-packages/pyrogram/storage, and replace the file memory_storage.py to fix the error of pyrogram (struct.error: unpack requires a buffer of 271 bytes).

 Return to the terminal and execute: